s-rious/rydwell-schools/README.md

 3. Follow any directions given by your device
 4. Open the application
 5. Enjoy the 'Rydwell Schools' application

 ---
+## How to use
+1. Once the app is installed, you will be logged into the app with your current credentials and put on the home page
+2. To navigate to other slides, click the three lines in the top left corner to open the navigation flyout
+3. Click on a page you wish to visit

+### Browse/Notes Page:
+***To add a note:***
+1. Click the "Add" button in the top right corner
+2. You will be prompted to add a required title and body
+3. Click the "Save" button

+***To view a note:***
+1. Click on the note you wish to review and expand upon

+### Calendar Page:
+1. Navigate to a date you wish to view the events on through the arrows at the top
+2. Click on the date, and an alert box will be given to tell you of that dates events

+### Email Page:
+1. Fill out your email address
+2. Fill out the email address for the teacher or staff member you wish to email
+3. Fill out the title that will be the subject of your email
+4. Fill out the body information of what you wish to communicate with them
+5. Click "Send Mail" button

+### Activities Page:
+1. Find an activity you are interested in by scrolling up and down the page
+2. View the information that is provided
+3. Click the "Sign Up" button
+4. Review the requirements that are needed
+5. Click the OK button, which will sign you up for the activity.

+---
 ## Common Errors & Interruptions: